(Originally published 1/20/16)

 January 20, 2016 was “Risi e Bisi Rice, Roasted Zucchini, and Tomatoes.”
 The

-only thing resembling a vegetable—outside of potatoes—that I remember eating in
+only thing resembling a vegetable—outside of potatoes—that I recollect eating in

 the school cafeteria was sauerkraut on my hot dog.
-It was the first and last time I sampled that.
-But sauerkraut taught me a valuable lesson: Appealing aromas don’t necessarily translate into taste sensations, particularly when they turn a perfectly edible hot dog roll into a soggy mess.
+It was the first and last time I sampled that shredded cabbage mush.
+Sauerkraut, though, taught me a valuable lesson: Appealing aromas don’t necessarily translate into taste sensations, particularly when they turn a perfectly edible wiener roll into a grotesque sponge.
 (The cafeteria ladies had to keep the

 So, a long time ago on a Wednesday afternoon in wintertime,